gaulatti/signal/README.md

 - **JSON seeding** from config files at startup
 - **S3 integration** for dynamic credential fetching
 - **Modular architecture** with clean separation of concerns
+- **AWS CDK infrastructure** for automated deployment and resource management

 ## Project Structure